JHU-PL-Lab/www-fpse/lecture/coroutines.md

 let p2 = img_load url2 in
-(* We immediately get to this line, the above just kicks off the requests *) (* p1 and p2 are called "promises" for the actual values *) (* They are in fact monadic values, we will see that below *) (* .. we can do any other processing here .. *)
+(* We immediately get to this line, the above just kicks off the requests *) (* p1 and p2 are called "promises" for the actual values *) (* They are the underlying monadic values, we will see that below *) (* .. we can do any other processing here .. *)
-(* When we finally need the results of the above we again use bind: *) let* loaded = Lwt.both p1 p2 in
+(* When we finally need the results of the above we again use bind: *) let* load1 = p1 in let* load2 = p2 in ...
 (* ... we will get here once both loads are finished -- promises fulfulled *)
 ```

+* The monad behind the scenes has a data structure holding all the continuations
+  (the two image processing actions in this case)
+* It will call those continuations when the low-level URL load has completed

+## `Lwt`

-* The above is the high level idea of the use of coroutines
+* The above is some high level idea of the use of coroutines
 * We will now fire up `Lwt` and get into the details

-## `Lwt`
 <a name="lwt"></a>

 To run `Lwt` you need to install it from the shell first: